alexeykosh/lingcorpora.py/docs/README.md

 ## About

 The project is maintained by [George Moroz](https://github.com/agricolamz) and several students of School of Linguistics of Higher School of Economics.
-At different stages, the following people have contributed to the project: Alexey Koshevoy, Alexey Duryagin, Ekaterina Gerasimenko, Anna Zueva, Diana Malyshok, Artyom Kopetskiy, Maria Terekhina, Ustinya Kosheleva.
+At different stages, the following people have contributed to the project: Alexey Koshevoy, Mark Sobolev, Ekaterina Gerasimenko, Anna Zueva, Diana Malyshok, Artyom Kopetskiy, Maria Terekhina, Ustinya Kosheleva.

 ## Contributing